juji-io/datalevin/README.md

 your applications for resources.

-By giving up the "database as a value" doctrine adopted by the alternatives, Datalevin is able to leverage caching aggressively, achieving significant query speed advantage.
+By giving up the "database as a value" doctrine adopted by the alternatives, Datalevin is able to leverage caching aggressively, achieving significant Datalog query speed advantage.

-Independent from Datalog, Datalevin can also be used as a fast key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data, with support for range queries, predicate filtering and more.
+Independent from Datalog, Datalevin can be used as a fast key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data, with support for range queries, predicate filtering and more.
 A number of optimizations are put in place.
 For instance, it uses a transaction pool to reuse transactions, pre-allocates read/write buffers, and so on.

+We also plan to implement necessary extensions to make Datalevin a convenient graph database and document database.

 ## :tada: Usage